risk-first/website/estimating/Risk-First-Analysis.md

 By fixing the rendering bug, we are trying to deal the problem that the software _demos badly_ and the resulting risk that the potential customers don't trust the quality of our product.
 Risk-First diagrams show chronology from left-to-right.
 That is, on the left of the action is the world as it is now, whereas on the right is the world as it will be _after_ taking some action.
 To show that our action will eliminate some existing risk, we can strike it out by drawing a line through it.

-So, this diagram enscapsulates the reason why we might fix the rendering bug:  it's about addressing potential [Trust Risk](../risks/Communcation-Risk.md#trust-belief-risk) in our product.
+So, this diagram encapsulates the reason why we might fix the rendering bug:  it's about addressing potential [Trust Risk](../risks/Communcation-Risk.md#trust-belief-risk) in our product.

 If you're new to [Risk First](https://www.riskfirst.org) then it's probably worth explaining at this point that one of the purposes of this project is to enumerate the different types of risk you could face running a software project.
 You can begin to learn about them all [here](../risks/Start.md).
 Suffice to say, we have icons to represent each of these kinds of risks, and the rest of this article will introduce some of them to you in passing.